Emergency Dentistry – Rolling Meadows, IL

 The most important preventive measure you can take is to visit Dr. Wang every six months for your dental checkups and cleanings.
 This way, she can treat the small issues before they have a chance to progress and turn into an emergency.

-Depending on the severity of your issue and what services you need, the cost of your treatment will vary.
+Depending on the severity of your issue and what services you need, the cost of emergency dentistry in Rolling Meadows will vary.
 At Plum Grove Family Dental, we don’t want our patients to feel like they can’t get the care they need without breaking their monthly budget, which is why we happily accept dental PPO insurance plans from any provider.
 We also offer in-house payment plans as well as additional financing options with little to no interest.
 If you find yourself in a pickle, don’t hesitate to contact us!
 We would be more than happy to help make sure you get the high-quality care you need.
+Remember, it’s always better to come and see us as soon as possible so we can quickly address the problem before it worsens.